maxime7770/OOrion/README.md

 - The `DetectText.swift` function calls the following function (the handler) back in order to return the text present on the image.
 It generates a request from the image for the handler and displays on screen the String that it returns.

-- The `handleDetectedTex` function returns the text detected from the request.
+- The `handleDetectedText` function returns the text detected from the request.
 It is first recognized on the screen using the Vision framework, then each of the words goes through a word correction in order to try only to return words from the english / french dictionary.
 If a word does not appear in the dictionary and is far from any known words, it is still displayed as it is.